10 Best Hiking Trails near Bozeman, MT

 Hikers have two options to ascend to the "M." From the trailhead, a steep path to the right takes a more direct approach, while the trail to the left offers a more winding and less steep route.
 Choose your own adventure at the beginning here, with both routes climbing over 700 feet to the "M." For a round trip, expect to traverse between two and three miles.

 Because of its relative ease and proximity to town, the College "M" Trail is very well-trodden.
 It's popular for quick mountain exercise and first-time hikes for visiting friends and family.
-Arrive early to the parking area if you're hoping for a spot close to the trailhead.
+Arrive early at the parking area if you're hoping for a spot close to the trailhead.

 Or, if the parking lot is full, the trailhead for Drinking Horse Mountain is across Highway 86, with extra parking spots and a pedestrian tunnel.
+Expect crowded parking lots throughout the summer, sometimes filling before noon.

 2. Drinking Horse Mountain